 Medication ordering is common in all clinical contexts.
 Developing medication order skills can speed workflows, improve patient safety and simplify medication reconciliation at care transitions.
-Inpatient medication orders are constrained by AHS formulary considerations, and possibly facility availability.
+Inpatient medication orders are constrained by Alberta Health Services (AHS) formulary considerations, and possibly facility availability.
 Outpatient orders have fewer limitations, although it remains important to consider regulatory and insurance constraints.

 Medication Order Search Lists